-Phase A: Phase A marks the stopping of the prior downtrend.
+Phase A: Phase A in the Wyckoff schematic above marks the stopping of the prior downtrend.
 Up to this point, supply has been dominant.
 The approaching diminution of supply is evidenced in preliminary support (PS) and a selling climax (SC).
 These events are often very obvious on bar charts, where widening spread and heavy volume depict the transfer of huge numbers of shares from the public to large professional interests.
 Once these intense selling pressures have been relieved, an automatic rally (AR), consisting of both institutional demand for shares as well as short-covering, typically ensues.
 A successful secondary test (ST) in the area of the SC will show less selling than previously, a narrowing of spread and decreased volume, generally stopping at or above the same price level as the SC.
 If the ST goes lower than that of the SC, one can anticipate either new lows or prolonged consolidation.
 The lows of the SC and the ST and the high of the AR set the boundaries of the TR.
 Horizontal lines may be drawn to help focus attention on market behavior, as seen in the two Accumulation Schematics above.

 Sometimes the downtrend may end less dramatically, without climactic price and volume action.
 In general, however, it is preferable to see the PS, SC, AR and ST, as these provide not only a more distinct charting landscape, but also a clear indication that large operators have definitively initiated accumulation.

 In a re-accumulation TR (which occurs during a longer-term uptrend), the points representing PS, SC and ST are not evident in Phase A. Rather, in such cases, Phase A resembles that more typically seen in distribution (see below).
 Phases B-E in re-accumulation TRs generally have a shorter duration and smaller amplitude than those in the primary accumulation base.